dell/csm-docs/content/docs/csidriver/installation/operator/_index.md

 Note: If the _state_ of the `CustomResource` is _Running_ then all the driver pods have been successfully installed.
 If the _state_ is _SuccessFul_, then it means the driver deployment was successful but some driver pods may not be in a _Running_ state.
 Please refer to the _Troubleshooting_ section [here](../../troubleshooting/operator) if you encounter any issues during installation.

-### Changes in installation for latest CSI drivers
-If you are installing the latest versions of the CSI drivers, the driver controller will be installed as a Kubernetes `Deployment` instead of a `Statefulset`.
-These installations can also run multiple replicas for the driver controller pods(not supported for StatefulSets) to support High Availability for the Controller.

 ## Update CSI Drivers
 The CSI Drivers installed by the Dell CSI Operator can be updated like any Kubernetes resource.
 This can be achieved in various ways which include –